 In life there always seems to be a constant flood of distractions coming at us that try to steal our focus away from the things we want to do or what God wants us to do.
 The bible paints a good picture on this in the story of Samson and Delilah (Judges 13-16).
 Samson was a man born with exceptional strength that was given him by God in order to deliver Israel from the Philistines that had been oppressing them.
 Samson had some heroic moments that show him walking in this purpose, but for the most part, he did not succeed.
 Samson’s strength was in his hair, and as long as he kept his hair he would keep his strength, but because he lacked the inner strength to block out distraction, he traded the Lord’s call on his life for a dead end romance that costed him everything.
 Delilah was hired by the philistines to seduce him and find out where his strength lied so they could kill him.
 If you read the story, there’s obvious signs of Delilah not really caring about him, but because he was so easily distracted and couldn’t focus on the Lord and His purpose for his life, he failed at his mission and the whole nation suffered.
 The Lord wanted to use him to deliver Israel, but since he failed they had to wait till King David came around many years later to pick up his slack.
 Like Samson, we all have things that God has created us to do, and many of us unfortunately fall victim to the distractions of the world and trade it in for something meaningless.
-As skateboarders, if we can’t work passed distraction we won’t be landing very many tricks, and as Christians we will never walk in God’s purpose for our lives and we will live a life without much meaning and outside the will of God.
+As skateboarders, if we can’t work passed distraction we won’t be landing very many tricks, and as Christians we will never walk in God’s purpose for our lives.